ellenyyu/luigi-examples/README.md

 # Luigi Examples

 This repo contains minimum working examples using Spotify's luigi.
+The idea is to get a grasp on luigi _fast_.

 ## Example 1